The article will focus on the evolution of the Web, mainly Web 3.0 examples and architecture, to understand how it can reshape the world as we see it.

 Web 3.0 dApps

 The transition has already started with the Web 3.0 dApps.
-To get a better understanding, we will be dividing into different categories and also discuss the dApps that will replace traditional services and applications.
-The transition is inevitable and it is only time when mass adoption of these apps will take place.
+To get a better understanding, we will be divided into different categories and discuss the dApps that will replace traditional services and applications.
+Using the dApps, one can easily create decentralized organizations‘ business models as well.
+The transition is inevitable, and it is only time when mass adoption of these apps will take place.
 To really get a clear picture of what is Web 3.0, you need to deeply understand dApps.

 To make it easy for you to follow, we will be listing the different categories.
 They are as follows.